nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: UC11 - Imports a json file into TrackAScholar**

 **Guarantees:**
-* After merging, no two applicants will have the same name.
+* After merging, no two applicants in TrackAScholar will have the same name.

 **MSS**